Coleridge-Initiative/big-data-and-social-science/docs/02-ChapterWeb.md

 research outputs and of where and how they are being used.
 There are also other tools that can allow deeper analysis of the outputs themselves.
-Table 2.1 gives a partial list of key data sources and APIs that are relevant to the analysis of research outputs.
+Table \@ref(tab:table2-1) gives a partial list of key data sources and APIs that are relevant to the analysis of research outputs.

+Table: (\#tab:table2-1) Popular sources of data relevant to the analysis of research outputs

 | **Source**                    | **Description**                                                                                                                                                                                                  | **API** | **Free** |
 |---------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:---:|:----:|